AayushBarik07/Sort-Flow/README.md

-# Sorting Visualizer 🧮✨
+# Sort Flow 🧮✨

-A web-based sorting algorithm visualizer built with **React.js** and **Tailwind CSS**.
+The **Sort Flow** is a sorting algorithm visualizer built with **React.js** and **Tailwind CSS**.
 This project demonstrates how various sorting algorithms work through animated bars and smooth transitions.

 ---